<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Reputational attacks work because organisations respond rationally to uncertainty.
 And because uncertainty cannot be tolerated, even in the absence of guilt, career damage occurs.</p>

-<p><strong>The inquiry may conclude but the pause rarely does</strong></p>
+<h2 class="wp-block-heading" style="font-size:22px"><strong>The inquiry may conclude but the pause rarely does</strong></h2>

 <p>In many such cases, the investigation eventually ends.
 Files are closed, access logs reviewed, intent found to be ambiguous rather than malicious.
 But the pause that follows rarely lifts in the same way.
 Careers do not resume at the point they were interrupted; they restart, if at all, under a different light.
 A lot of times, the person changes jobs, which could also be a difficult switch, since the industry “gets to know”.</p>